jxarco/lexgui.js/documentation.md

 }, { float: 'center' });
 ```

+#### Searchbar for Menu Entries

+Pressing `Ctrl+Space` you can open a search bar as a shortcut for any Menubar entry created in the whole UI.

 ### Panel

 Panels are the DOM elements that will enclose your UI [widgets](#widgets).
 The pipeline is simple, create a Panel, attach it to an Area and fill it!